Skip to content

 Categories where further draws are expected and why

-• Provincial Nominee Program Draws: So far, IRCC has issued only 7,885 invitations to apply for the Provincial Nominee Program Category.
+• Provincial Nominee Program Draws: So far, IRCC has issued 9,480 invitations to apply for the Provincial Nominee Program Category.

 Provinces have recently been given the option to gain back some PNP spots lost in the 2025 allocations, on the condition that they accept more refugees.
 To date, Newfoundland and Labrador is the only province to take advantage of this, but we expect other provinces to be in talks with the federal government to regain reduced PNP spots.
 You can read more about this here.

-• French-Proficiency: While the ATIP data does not specify a fixed number of ITAs for French-proficiency candidates, IRCC continues to prioritize this category to help meet its 8.5% Francophone admissions target outside Quebec.
+• French-Proficiency: So far we have seen 42,00 invitations issued.
+While the ATIP data does not specify a fixed number of ITAs for French-proficiency candidates, IRCC continues to prioritize this category to help meet its 8.5% Francophone admissions target outside Quebec.
 Given rising refusal rates among applicants in this stream, we expect several more French-proficiency draws in the coming months to help IRCC stay on track toward its annual goal.

 Category where no further draws are expected